-8. Getting Them To Make Their Beds And Clean The Mess Around
+8. Making Their Beds And Cleaning The Mess Around

-Getting teens to make their beds and clean the mess lying around their rooms can help them stay organized, teaches them to set goals and finish them complete on time.
+Getting teens to make their beds and clean their rooms can help them stay organized.
+It teaches them to set goals and complete them on time.

 Teens should learn to take care of themselves and their belongings.
-In fact, this habit is carried forward for their entire lives and is more like a legacy that is later passed on to the upcoming generations.
+In fact, this habit is carried forward for their entire lives.
+It’s more like a legacy that is later passed on to the upcoming generations.
 So, this has to be started early.

-9. Getting Them To Turn Off The Lights When Not In Use
+9. Turning Off The Lights When Not In Use

 This is certainly one of the best chores for teens to assign.
-This habit when inculcated early, teaches them to save energy and money in the long run.
-It sounds like an easy request: “Buddy, switch off the lights whenever you leave the room.”
+This habit when instilled early, teaches them to save energy and money in the long run.
+It sounds like an easy request: “Switch off the lights whenever you leave the room, dear.”

-However, the more you remind your teen about it, the lesser they do.
-The result?
+However, the more you remind your teen about it, the less they do it. 🙂 The result?
 Your home remains to light up with each switch left on.
-This habit is intuitive to you but not to your teenager.
+This habit is intuitive to you…but not to your teenager.

-Teaching teens to turn off the lights actually helps them realize the importance of saving energy and money from a young age.
-This little job then turns out to be a life-changing habit for them in the later years.
+Turning off lights helps them realize the importance of saving energy and money from a young age, a life-changing habit in the later years.